-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines ELA/Literacy Constructed ELA/Literacy Constructed Before Testing: ELA/Literacy Constructed Response Options 20 Speech-to-Text Human Scribe Human Signer Assistive Technology Device ELA/Literacy Constructed Response Options 20 Accommodation must list "Speech-to-Text", "Human Scribe", "Human Signer", or "External Assistive Technology Device."
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines ELA/Literacy Constructed Response Options 20 Speech-to-Text Human Scribe Human Signer Assistive Technology Device ELA/Literacy Constructed Response Options 20 Before Testing: Accommodation must list "Speech-to-Text", "Human Scribe", "Human Signer", or "External Assistive Technology Device" in Pearson Access.
 Materials: External device provided by the student, if needed.
 Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Appendix K: Human Signing, Guidelines (signers only).
+Appendix K: Human Signing Guidelines (signers only).
 Note: Check BIE policy in Appendix C of the Test Coordinator Manual to see if there are additional requirements for the use of the Human Scribe accommodation for ELA/ Literacy.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be tested in a separate setting.
 The student must be tested in a separate setting.
-The student must be tamiliar with any assistive technology external device used for test administration.
-Note: TestNav does not have embedded Speech-to-Text functionality-students must use allowable Assistive Technology or an external third party device (responses must be transcribed).
-After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/ signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+The student must be tested in a separate setting.
+Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/ signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
-Nonscorable student work was be securely shredded.
+Nonscorable student work must